Stochastic Learning of Semiparametric Monotone Index Models with Large Sample Size: Introduction

+Since the subsample-based estimator is asymptotically normally distributed after averaging, inference on the true parameter can be conducted if some consistent estimator of the asymptotic covariance matrix is available.
+Unfortunately, when sample size $n$ is extremely large, estimating the covariance matrix based on the full sample also requires large amount of time because it involves evaluating a large number of nonparametric estimators.
+To faciliate the inference, I also propose a subsample-based estimator of the covariance matrix, which subtantially improves the computation speed.
+I show that the subsample-based estimator is a consistent estimator of the unknown covariance matrix, so the inference using such subsample-based estimator will be asymptotically valid.

-The main contribution of this paper to the econometric literature is that we propose a computationally friendly algorithm that can be used to semiparametrically estimate the monotone index models with large number of both covaraites and data points.
-Our method generalizes the mini-batch-based method to the semiparametric setup.
-Moreover, the proposed algorithm brides the gap between the estimation theories and empirical applications of semiparametric monotone index models, making the semiparametric estimation of monotone index models more approachable for empirical studies in the big-data era.
+The main contribution of this paper to the econometric literature is that I propose a computationally friendly algorithm that can be used to semiparametrically estimate the monotone index models when the sample size $n$ is extremely large.
+My new algorithm essentially generalizes the mini-batch estimation method to the semiparametric setup.
+It can be easily applied when there are hundreds of covariates and hundreds of thousands of or even millions of data points.
+Essentially, it bridges the gap between semiparametric estimation theories and empirical applications in the data-rich environment.